Learn how to install rain barrels and why rainwater harvesting is important. Includes, the pros, and cons of different rain barrel options.

 - The final overflow should connect to a hose that can direct water away from the foundation of your building.

 We set up two 50 gallon rain barrels to fill off of the back of our shabin.
-So it was filling off of a roof that was about 50 sq. ft.
-It only took a single winter rainfall to fill the first barrel and half of the second barrel.
-So we may be tempted to expand the system and install a few more rain barrels in the future.
+It was filling off of a roof that was about 50 sq. ft.
+And it only took a single winter rainfall to fill the first barrel and half of the second barrel.
+We may be tempted to expand the system and install a few more rain barrels in the future.

 If you’re interested in a more affordable option, then you can set up your own barrel system by daisy-chaining together several blue plastic barrels.
 Here are some easy-to-follow instructions.